zkoss/zk-angular-demo/src/main/webapp/docs/two_way.md

 <markdown><!--
 # Two-way Data Binding

-The two-way data binding means the data will always synchronize from client to server and vise versa.
+Two-way data binding means that data will always synchronize from client to server and vice versa.

 * `@bind(expression)` (Load from and save to server)
 	 - **Usage:** The expression can be applied to `ng:model` with the angular namesapce `xmlns:ng="http://angularjs.org`.